pipelinelabo/datalaiq-wiki/scripting/scheduledsearch.md

 # Scheduling Searches and Scripts with the Search Agent

 It is often advantageous to perform searches or run scripts automatically, for instance running a search every morning to detect malicious behavior from the previous night.
-Using Gravwell's search agent, searches and [search scripts](scriptingsearch.md) can be run on customized scheduled.
+Using DatalaiQ's search agent, searches and [search scripts](scriptingsearch.md) can be run on customized scheduled.

 The scheduling feature allows the user to schedule both regular searches and [search scripts](scriptingsearch.md).

 ## Setting up the Search Agent

-The Gravwell Search Agent is now included in the main Gravwell install packages and will be installed by default.
+The DatalaiQ Search Agent is now included in the main DatalaiQ install packages and will be installed by default.
 Disabling the webserver component with the `--no-webserver` flag or setting the `--no-searchagent` flag will disable installation of the Search Agent.
-The Search Agent is installed automatically by the Gravwell Debian package.
+The Search Agent is installed automatically by the DatalaiQ Debian package.

 For more information about configuring (or disabling) the search agent, see [the search agent documentation](searchagent.md).